 A genuine, high quality Persian rug can easily set you back thousands of dollars.
 So let’s not pretend that’s what we’re looking at here.
 But even on a budget, there are definitely some good finds to be had.

-Measures 5 feet by 7 feet and it’s made in Turkey for a bit of authenticity.
-But the material is polypropylene and it’s machine woven.
+Here’s an example of one that would do the trick.
+Measuring 5’3″ by 7’9″, it’s made in Egypt and has “washed effect” that gives it more of vintage feel.
+But the material is a very modern polypropylene and it’s machine woven.
 As we should expect at this price point.
 The good news is you’ll be less worried about people walking, spilling and generally living on it since it’s relatively easy to clean.
-You can check out more options at Wayfair if this particular pattern isn’t to your liking.
+You can check out plenty of other options at Wayfair or Hayneedle to find a pattern and size that works for you.

 The Floor Lamp

-The lamp Bond uses in SPECTRE follows the same style cues as most of his other furniture: a simple, but oversized, design.
-It’s literally just a thick wooden pole anchored to a heavy, square wooden base, topped with a large, barrel shade made from an off-white material.
-The most accurate option I found was the Couture Lamps Brentwood.
-But at $665.00, I’m not quite sure it meets our “affordable alternatives” criteria.
-So on to the other choices ….
+The floor lamp Bond uses in SPECTRE follows the same style cues as most of his other furniture: a simple, but oversized, design.
+It’s literally just a thick wooden pole anchored to a heavy, square wooden base, topped with a large, barrel shade made from an off-white material (probably linen).
+And, like the coffee table, it’s a design that’s surprisingly difficult to find.

 For the Kitchen